 - All children that are within the age of six and sixteen years must enroll in school

-- If there is any student that’s not capable of attending school due to disability, a certificate of exception must be obtained from district school superintendent.
+- If there is any student that’s not capable of attending school due to disability, a certificate of the exception must be obtained from district school superintendent.

-- Each child should be provided with home school provisions, each child’s education should be evaluated annually, must maintain records and materials.
+- Each child should be provided with homeschool provisions, each child’s education should be evaluated annually, must maintain records and materials.

-Failure to enroll a child in formal education within the specified age will lead to penalties; failing to enroll your child in formal education will cause the parent or guardian to be charged with second degree misdemeanor.
+Failure to enroll a child in formal education within the specified age will lead to penalties; failing to enroll your child in formal education will cause the parent or guardian to be charged with a second-degree misdemeanor.
 It’s really important to enroll every child in formal education because it helps sharpen the feature of the child, every parent or guardian is advised to educate their child whether it’s in public school, public school or even private coaching at home.

-It’s mandatory for parents to enroll their children in the normal schooling standard, but still there are a few exceptions where the law isn’t mandatory like where religious beliefs are of concern.
+It’s mandatory for parents to enroll their children in the normal schooling standard, but still, there are a few exceptions where the law isn’t mandatory like where religious beliefs are of concern.
 Provided the parents can meet the standards of accredited schools for both public and private school standard, you’ll be granted to enroll your child with the form of education you wish to give him.

-If the child is within the compulsory schooling age he can obtain work permit that allows the child to work outside of school hours, it’s important for parent to obtain such permit, must parents allow their children to work without such permit and at the end it can lead to prosecution more especially when child get into dispute with an employer, the child will be considered to be unqualified to work right in the first place and you as a parent or guardian will get into trouble.
+If the child is within the compulsory schooling age he can obtain work permit that allows the child to work outside of school hours, it’s important for parent to obtain such permit, most parents allow their children to work without such permit and at the end it can lead to prosecution more especially when child get into dispute with an employer, the child will be considered to be unqualified to work right in the first place and you as a parent or guardian will get into trouble.